Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Introduction

 Our main result is

-Here $Z^{\CalN}_{S^4}$ is the partition function of the $\CalN=2$, the $\CalN=2^*$ or the $\CalN=4$ supersymmetric Yang-Mills theory on $S^4$, defined by the path integral over all fields in the theory, and $\langle W_R(C) \rangle_{\CalN}$ is the expectation value of $W_R(C)$ in the corresponding theory.
-In particular, if we take $R$ to be the trivial one-dimensional representation, the formula says that the partition function $Z_{S^4}^{\CalN}$ is computed by the following finite-dimensional integral:
+Here $Z_{S^4}$ is the partition function of the $\CalN=2$, the $\CalN=2^*$ or the $\CalN=4$ supersymmetric Yang-Mills theory on $S^4$, defined by the path integral over all fields in the theory, and $\langle W_R(C) \rangle_{\CalN}$ is the expectation value of $W_R(C)$ in the corresponding theory.
+In particular, if $R$ is the trivial one-dimensional representation, the formula reads

 In other words, we show that the Wilson loop observable~\eqref{eq:Wilson-loop-defined} is compatible with the localization of the path integral to the finite dimensional integral~\eqref{eq:main-result} and that